 Error Codes

-· 31 - WRITE Error, A memory request was denied while trying to
+31 - WRITE Error, A memory request was denied while trying toperform a WRITE.

 GPSS World can automatically integrate systems of ordinary differential equations.
 Integration of User Variables in GPSS World is extremely easy.
 One or more INTEGRATE statements, and variable initialization, is all that is needed.
 Integration is done automatically by a modified variable step 5th order Runge-Kutta-Fehlberg method, RKF4(5).